How to Schedule an Initial Appointment

 As these appointments involve gathering a lot of pertinent information in an efficient manner, we strongly encourage you to be on time for these appointments.
 If you are unable to arrive at your scheduled time or if you are running late for any reason, please call as soon as possible.
 It may require rescheduling your appointment for another time and the sooner you call the more promptly we will be able to meet your needs.

-If you would like to schedule an initial Behavioral Health appointment, please call the Main UHCS # at (617) 373-2772 and choose “1” and a Patient Associate will be available to help you.
+If you would like to schedule an initial Behavioral Health appointment, please call UHCS at (617) 373-2772, option “1” and a Patient Associate will be available to help you.

 Confidentiality is an important standard of Behavioral Health care.
 At your first appointment, your Behavioral Health clinician will inform you of your confidentiality rights in behavioral health care.